 Port of Spain

-The Trinidad capital since 1757, Port of Spain was founded (not surprisingly) by Spanish settlers and conquered by the British in 1797; the Queen's Park Savannah, is a 296-acre green expanse in the heart of the city that dates back nearly this far and today is used as parkland as well as a major focal point of the island's annual Carnival celebrations.
-Fort George, a stunning city overlook, was built in 1804; it's free to visit and includes the remains of fortifications, banks of cannon, and a 19th-century signal station.
+The Trinidad capital since 1757, Port of Spain, was founded (not surprisingly) by Spanish settlers and conquered by the British in 1797.
+The Queen's Park Savannah is a 296-acre green expanse in the heart of the city that dates back nearly this far.
+Today, it is used as parkland as well as a major focal point of the island's annual Carnival celebrations.
+Fort George, a stunning city overlook, was built in 1804.
+It's free to visit and includes the remains of fortifications, banks of cannons, and a 19th-century signal station.

 Maracas Bay Beach

 A picturesque, hour-long drive from the capital up and over the mountains of Trinidad is rewarded with a stay at this popular north-shore beach.
 This is where city residents flock on weekends, after Carnival, or pretty much whenever a good 'lime' is in order.
 The palm-shaded beach is pleasant, if sometimes crowded, the bay is lined with rolling headlands, and the surf is perfect for families.